 It’s one thing to own organizational tools such as a calendar or a day planner list – it’s another thing to actually use them.
 Your time management habits – or lack of habits – determine your productivity.

 Consider these tips to help start your day and launch your efforts into a positive and productive direction:

 Begin the day with quiet reflection.
 Allow time to sit in the stillness of silence to focus on a goal, positive affirmation, or optimistic thought.
 Whether you start the day with prayer, meditation, or positive thought, quiet reflection time allows you to clear your mind of racing thoughts and take on the day with a focused mindset.

 Check (or create) your schedule.
 Review the important events on your schedule.
 Jot them down on a Post-It note or store the information on your Smartphone, iPad, or device where the information is readily available.
-Use these free printable tools on my website to help you plan your day and create a schedule.

 Make a “To-Do” List – and Stick to It.
 There are many tools (including Evernote and Todoist) that allow you to simplify and tackle important tasks throughout the day.
 Allow ample time to complete each task so you don’t have to rush between projects.

 Identify Your 3 Most Important Tasks.
 Write down your top three tasks to complete today.
 “Think on paper,” adds Brian Tracy.
 “Every minute you spend in planning can save you five or ten minutes in execution.”